Military Domestic Violence

-A military order of protection can be obtained and military personnel can be ordered to reside in barracks until the matter if fully investigated.
+A military order of protection can be obtained and military personnel can be ordered to reside in barracks until the matter is fully investigated.
 Family Advocacy will assign a case worker to the victim and help the victim develop a safety plan.
 If the military member is discharged for the abuse of their spouse or child, the spouse is entitled to transitional financial payments under federal law.
-The victim may also qualify for a portion of the military member's pension, if eligible, even if the military member was denied retirement.
+The victim may also qualify for a portion of the military member’s pension, if eligible, even if the military member was denied retirement.

 For the wrongfully accused